BY Taniya Jaiswal | November 09, 2020

-Advantages & disadvantages of Narco Analysis in Indian criminal justice system:
+Advantages & disadvantages of Narco Analysis in the Indian Criminal Justice System:

-After analysing the cases of higher courts in India, it can be said that even Indian judiciary is not very much clear while in few cases court has affirmative view on the process of narco analysis but in some other cases court denied and clearly said it can’t be permitted.
-In their judicial pronouncements the courts have given conditional utilization of process.
-It can be said that the judiciary took harmonious construction regarding the use of this process and given interpretation of conditional utilization so that the process absolutely could not be ignored nor it can be used in each and every cases of crime.
+After analyzing the cases of higher courts in India, it can be said that even the Indian judiciary is not very much clear while in a few cases court has an affirmative view on the process of narco analysis but in some other cases court denied it and clearly said it can’t be permitted.
+In their judicial pronouncements, the courts have given conditional utilization of the process.
+It can be said that the judiciary took harmonious construction regarding the use of this process and given interpretation of conditional utilization so that the process absolutely could not be ignored nor it can be used in each and every case of crime.

-By looking the present pathetic condition of society regarding criminals, crime rate and affected innocent people, it seems to be right time to check the ways by which this can be reduced.
+By looking at the present pathetic condition of society regarding criminals, crime rate, and affected innocent people, it seems to be the right time to check the ways by which this can be reduced.
 It can be possible by giving rich technology to the investigation agencies and Narco analysis is one of them.

-The questions framed by the specialized person and expertise of the process so there is very less possibility to tell a lie, as indicated by many foreign and Indian writers.
+The questions are framed by the specialized person and expertise of the process so there is very little possibility to tell a lie, as indicated by many foreign and Indian writers.

-Mere questioning of a person by a police officer while the person is suspected in a crime and the same is voluntary statement can’t reveal as incriminatory.
-As in Abu Salem Case, he disclosed many important information and his involvement of crime.
+Mere questioning of a person by a police officer, while the person is suspected in a crime and the same, is voluntary statement can’t reveal as incriminatory.
+As in Abu Salem Case, he disclosed much important information and his involvement in the crime.

-In the process the chemical is administered in the body of a person so the dose of the chemical decides according to physique, mental attitude and will power of the person.
+In the process, the chemical is administered in the body of a person so the dose of the chemical decides according to the physique, mental attitude, and will power of the person.
 A wrong dose of chemical may lead to a state of coma or even death of the person.

-The well known principle of criminal justice system is that the person giving information should be “well and fit” but in the narco analysis test the person is in semiconscious stage.
+The well-known principle of the criminal justice system is that the person giving information should be “well and fit” but in the narco analysis test the person is in the semiconscious stage.

-It has been found that a person has given false information even after administration of drug.
+It has been found that a person has been given false information even after the administration of the drug.

-On 5th may 2010 Supreme Court of India concluded following point on this test –
+On 5th may 2010 Supreme Court of India concluded the following point on this test –

 Article 20 (3) of the Indian Constitution,

-“No person accused of any offence shall be compelled to be a witness against himself”.
+“No person accused of any offense shall be compelled to be a witness against himself”.